Engineering the central dogma using chemical and synthetic biology

 Continuous Directed Evolution of Ribosomal RNAs for Enhanced Activity In Vivo

-Liu F*, Bratulic S*, Costello A*, Badran AH.
+Liu F*, Bratulic S*, Costello A*, Miettinen TP, Badran AH.

 Bacterial translation machinery for deliberate mistranslation of the genetic code